appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/context-object.md

 ```
 You can use `user.role` object to [programmatically control the access](/advanced-concepts/granular-access-control) to your application entities.

-**Example:** To control the visibility of a button widget specifically for users assigned to the "backend engineers" role, you can use the user.roles object in the Visible property of the button.
-The code snippet below demonstrates how to achieve this:
+**Example:** Consider a scenario where you are hiding a Button widget adding the following code to the Visible property of the button -

 ```javascript
 {{appsmith.user.roles.includes("backend engineers")}}
 ```
-Only the users who have the backend engineer role assigned can see this button.
+In the above example, the visibility of the button is determined by a role.
+Only users who have been assigned the "backend engineer" role can see this button.

 #### Groups